One Night Hotel Accommodations

 Each year, the National Cherry Blossom Festival celebrates spring in Washington, DC, the gift of the cherry blossom trees, and the enduring friendship between the people of the United States and Japan.
 The Festival produces and coordinates daily events featuring diverse and creative programming promoting traditional and contemporary arts and culture, natural beauty, and community spirit.
 Events are primarily free and open to the public.

-Cherry Blossom Parade - One of DC’s largest spectator events, the energy-filled Parade runs along Constitution Avenue from 7th to 17th streets, NW, and is televised live.
-Vibrant costumes and blossom-inspired décor create the look of nation’s premier springtime parade.
-Giant colorful helium balloons, elaborate floats, marching bands from across the country, and performers burst down Constitution Avenue in a grand spectacle of music and showmanship seen only once a year during the Festival.
+National Cherry Blossom Parade - One of DC’s largest spectator events, the energy-filled Parade runs for 10 blocks along iconic Constitution Avenue.
+Grand colorful helium balloons, elaborate floats, marching bands from across the country, celebrity entertainers and performers burst down the Parade route in a grand spectacle of music and showmanship seen only once a year during the Festival!